Which Sentence Best Describes Tone

 Common Mistakes or Misunderstandings

 It's also important to note that tone can be subtle.
-Not every sentence will have an overtly emotional or dramatic tone; sometimes, the most effective tones are understated and nuanced.
+Now, not every sentence will have an overtly emotional or dramatic tone; sometimes, the most effective tones are understated and nuanced.
 Recognizing these subtleties requires careful reading and attention to detail.

 FAQs